 Through the first eight months of 2025, 1,504 chief executives left their posts - the highest number since Challenger, Gray & Christmas began tracking in 2002.
 Demand for executive talent has never been higher.
 But does that mean you need a retained search firm, or can AI sourcing do the job?

-When a retained search firm makes sense:
+When a retained search organization makes sense:

 - Transformational leadership hires where cultural assessment and psychometric evaluation matter as much as resume credentials